 - Guest speaker's talks (in class or in distance)

 - Individual assignments

-This course relies on lectures, class-based case studies, class discussions, and an optional assignment.
+This course relies on lectures, class-based case studies, class discussions, and two take-home assignments.

 Attending students (those who submit all the assignments)